Stages Of Stress: How Stress Progresses

 Self-care strategies can be essential for supporting a healthy relationship with your own stress and anxiety levels.
 With stress management, you can set a goal to reduce daily stress responses and have more control over your behavioral responses to your stress.

-Additionally, executing daily leisure activities like reading a book, walking, or scheduling time for loved ones can reduce stress hormones while supporting emotional coherence.
-If taken seriously, such actions can maintain high emotional well-being while improving overall health outlooks in the long run.
+Additionally, engaging in daily leisure activities like reading a book, walking, or scheduling time for loved ones can reduce stress hormones while supporting emotional coherence.
+Such action may help maintain high emotional well-being while improving overall health outlooks in the long run.

 Benefits of therapy for stress